MicrosoftDocs/VBA-Docs/api/Publisher.WebOptions.OrganizeInFolder.md

 # WebOptions.OrganizeInFolder property (Publisher)

-Returns or sets a  **Boolean** value that specifies whether a Web publication will be saved in a flat structure or hierarchical structure.
-If **False**, all files in the Web publication will be saved in a flat structure within the root folder.
+Returns or sets a  **Boolean** value that specifies whether a web publication will be saved in a flat structure or hierarchical structure.
+If **False**, all files in the web publication will be saved in a flat structure within the root folder.
 If  **True**, the files will be saved in a hierarchical structure within the root folder.
 The default value is  **True**.
 Read/write.

 ## Syntax